Embracing Digital Transformation for the Future of Travel

 In our State of In-Housing 2022 Report, respondents from the travel industry provide real insight into their position on in-house marketing and digital transformation in general.
 Furthermore, our report shows how travel is one of the sectors where full digital competency is almost the majority.
 48% of respondents confirm their in-house marketing as fully digitally competent.
 A further 12% operate using a hybrid model combining agency and in-house marketers, while 40% have a traditional setup.
 This is somewhat expected in an industry known for its digital competency.
 Also, the travel sector is known for its forward-thinking approach to digital transformation and providing customers with effective online and mobile solutions for their customer journey.

 The impact of COVID-19 on the travel sector cannot be ignored.
 The International Monetary Fund reports that it will take until at least 2023 for tourism receipts to return to 2019 levels.
 Similarly, in the first half of 2020, tourist arrivals fell by more than 65% worldwide.
 This has led to companies in the sector needing to approach their business in a new way.
 Therefore, it is understandable that 40% of travel sector respondents in our State of In-Housing Report confirmed agencies are more involved in their marketing operations.
-Involving outside agencies is one way a company can inject new thought and ideas into their business.
-Finding new directions for their marketing strategy is particularly important in an industry with lots of recovery to do.
-Increasing their digital efforts, shifting towards a more digitised future and utilising the latest technologies has become vital for the future of the travel industry.
+Involving outside agencies is one way a company can inject new thoughts and ideas into their business.
+Finding new directions for their marketing strategy is particularly important in an industry with lots of recoveries to do.
+Increasing their digital efforts, shifting towards a more digitised future and utilising the latest technologies have become vital for the future of the travel industry.

 Digital Transformation and Travel